DFE-Digital/prepare-academy-conversions/README.md

 npm run cy:open -- --env username='USERNAME',password='PASSWORD',url="BASE_URL_OF_APP"
 ```

-To execute the tests in headless modet, run the following (the output will log to the console):
+To execute the tests in headless mode, run the following (the output will log to the console):

 ```
 npm run cy:run -- --env username='USERNAME',password='PASSWORD',url="BASE_URL_OF_APP"